MaxHalford/taxi-demo-rp-mz-rv-rd-st/README.md

 ## Going further

 This demo is only one way of doing online machine learning.
 It's also quite narrow, as it's a supervised learning task, which is arguably simpler to reason about than, say, a recommender system.
 There are a lot of rabbit holes to explore.
 Here are a bunch of thoughts loosely organised to give some food for thought.

+Each technology has been picked for a particular purpose, but each one could be replaced with an alternative.
+[Kafka](https://kafka.apache.org/) could replace Redpanda.
+[Flink](https://flink.apache.org/), [Pinot](https://pinot.apache.org/), or [Bytewax](https://www.bytewax.io/) could stand in for Materialize.
+You may also want to use a feature store such as [Feast](https://www.tecton.ai/feast/) if that floats your boat.
+Redis could be replaced with any other storage backend, or even a dedicated model store like [MLflow](https://www.mlflow.org/docs/latest/model-registry.html).
+Any other dashboarding tool other than Streamlit could be used for visual monitoring.

 The features `x` used during inference are stored aside -- in the message bus.
 They are then joined -- thanks to Materialize -- with the label `y` once it arrives.
 That pair `(x, y)` is fed into the model for learning.
 This is called the "log and wait" technique.
 You can read more about it from Fennel AI [here](https://blog.fennel.ai/p/real-world-recommendation-systems), from Tecton [here](https://www.tecton.ai/blog/time-travel-in-ml/), and from Faire [here](https://craft.faire.com/building-faires-new-marketplace-ranking-infrastructure-a53bf938aba0).